 - 1. Press the BACKGROUND MUSIC flex button (FLASH 05, Button #6). - 2.
-Enter a valid number (0 or 1) that corresponds with these entries: - [0] = Disabled - [1] = Enabled
+Enter a valid number (0 or 1) that corresponds with the following: - [0] = Disabled - [1] = Enabled

-BACKGROUND MUSIC 0-1 ENABLED
+BACKGROUND ENABLED MUSIC 0-1 LINABLED

 The system can be programmed to let stations activate their Background Music, in addition to Music-On-Hold.
 A music source must be connected to the BGM/MOH connector on the MISU.
 By default, the Background Music channel is enabled.